jonilaakso/vault/content/ICT/rofi and fedora gnome.md

 tags: linux, fedora, gnome
 ---
 # What and why?
 I tried to use Rofi drun with my Fedora linux and ran into a problem.
-I made a shortcut key that run `rofi -show drun` -> after pressing the key rofi starts, but I just could not write anything, it didn't focus the window.
+I created a shortcut key that runs `rofi -show drun` -> after pressing the key rofi starts, but I just could not write anything, it didn't focus the window.

 # How to fix it?